BSc Radiography - Radiotherapy and Oncology

 Top tips for the Selection Day

-- Listen carefully to all instructions
+- Listen carefully to all instructions and take your time with your response

 - Double-check if you are uncertain about what you are required to do - don't be afraid to ask questions